Rams200599/TestFxExamples/README.md

 # TestFxExamples
-Here i present example how to use TestFx with Junit5 Project type Eclipse Oxygen.3a
+Here i present examples how to use TestFx with Junit5 Project type Eclipse Oxygen.3a